top1944/duckuments/docs/atoms_80_fall2017_info/26_TAs_guide.md

     - Being part of the Duckietown Github organization, and the TA team.
     - Twist
     - Slack
+    - Send an email to Kirsten Bowser (with your gmail address) and ask to be added to the Google Drive

 Point of Contact: XXX